Efficient Multiple-Robust Estimation for Nonresponse Data Under Informative Sampling: Semiparametric Efficiency Bounds

 \subsection{Efficiency bounds in Settings 1 and 2}

 We confine our focus to Setting 1 in this section, and for Setting 2, only theoretical results are presented because the derivation is analogous.
-The semiparametric efficiency bound is the smallest asymptotic variance of estimators in a class of regular and asymptotically linear estimators \citep{bickel1998, tsiatis2006}.
-A key concept in deriving the lower bound in our study is to consider the survey weight as a random variable. \citet{morikawa22} derived the semiparametric efficiency bound in the absence of nonresponse.
+The semiparametric efficiency bound is the smallest asymptotic variance of estimators in a class of regular and asymptotically linear estimators \citep[Chap.
+1]{bickel1998, tsiatis2006}.
+A key concept in deriving the lower bound in our study is to consider the survey weight as a random variable. \citet*{morikawa22} derived the semiparametric efficiency bound in the absence of nonresponse leveraging the general framework of \cite{robins94} and \cite{rotnitzky1997analysis}.
 In this case, the optimal estimator is obtained by solving

 where $C_\theta(x)=E\{(W-1)U_\theta(x,Y)\mid x\}/E(W-1\mid x)$.
 The first term is the Horvitz-Thompson estimator, and the second term efficiently incorporates the information on unsampled $X$ into the estimating equation.
-It should be noted that the second term always has a mean of zero, so it is referred to as the augmented term.
+It is crucial to mention that the second term always has a mean of zero, so it is termed ``augmented term".
 Intuitively, when $W$ is correlated with $Y$, it is expected that incorporating the information on $W$ into the model yields a more efficient estimator.

-Let $f(w, z\mid x, y; \eta_1)$, $f(y\mid x; \eta_2, \theta)$, and $f(x; \eta_3)$ be the density functions of $[(w, z)\mid (x,y)]$, $[y\mid x]$, and $[x]$, respectively, where $\eta_1$, $\eta_2$, and $\eta_3$ are infinite-dimensional nuisance parameters.
-The model for the superpopulation is $ f(x,y,z,w; \theta, \eta_1, \eta_2, \eta_3) = f(z, w\mid x,y; \eta_1)f(y\mid x; \theta, \eta_2)f(x; \eta_3)$. whereas the model for the observed data under Setting 1 in Figure \ref{fig:1} is
+Let $f(w, z\mid x, y; \eta_1)$ and $f(y, x; \eta_2, \theta)$ be the density functions of $[(w, z)\mid (x,y)]$ and $[y, x]$, respectively, where $\eta_1$ and $\eta_2$ are infinite-dimensional nuisance parameters.
+The model for the superpopulation is $ f(x,y,z,w; \theta, \eta_1, \eta_2) = f(z, w\mid x,y; \eta_1)f(y, x; \theta, \eta_2)$. whereas the model for the observed data under Setting 1 in Figure \ref{fig:1} is

-where $\pi(x,z,w;\psi)=P(R=1\mid x,z,w,\delta=1;\psi)$ is a parametric model that is independent of $Y$ according to Condition \ref{c2}.
+where $\pi(x,z,w;\psi)=P(R=1\mid x,z,w,\delta=1;\psi)$ is a parametric model that is independent of $Y$ according to Conditions \ref{c1} and \ref{c2}.
 The semiparametric model for observed data under Setting 2 is obtained similarly by integrating the function for $\delta = 0$ with respect to $x$.

 We derive the efficiency bounds for $\theta$ not unaffected by the nuisance parameters.
 Let each $\Lambda_\eta$ and $\Lambda_\psi$ be the nuisance tangent spaces for $\eta$ and $\psi$, respectively.
 Then, the nuisance tangent space $\Lambda$ is represented by the direct sum $\Lambda = \Lambda_\eta \oplus \Lambda_\psi$.
 By letting the score function be $S_\theta=\pd \log L(\theta,\eta)/\pd \theta$, we can obtain an efficient score function by projecting $S_\theta$ onto the orthogonal space of $\Lambda$.
 Let $q$ be the dimension of the parameter $\theta$ of interest and $\mathcal{H}$ be a Hilbert space that comprises the $q$-dimensional measurable functions $h=h(X, Y, Z, W, \delta, R)$ such that $E(h)=0$ and $\langle h, h\rangle <\infty$, where the inner product is defined by $\langle h, l\rangle := E(h^\top l)$ for any $h,l\in\mathcal{H}$.
 Furthermore, let $\Lambda^{sp,\perp}$ and $\Lambda^\perp$ be the orthogonal nuisance tangent spaces for the superpopulation and the sampled data, respectively.
 The projection onto a subspace $\tilde{\mathcal{H}} \subset \mathcal{H}$ is denoted by $\Pi(\cdot\mid \tilde{\mathcal{H}})$.
 Let the efficient score in the superpopulation model be $S^{sp}_{\eff,\theta}=\prod(S_{\theta}\mid \Lambda^{sp,\perp})$ and that in the observed model, which is our focus here, be $S_{\eff,\theta}=\prod(S_{\theta}\mid \Lambda^\perp)$.